-On a separate page, provide an alphabetical list of 8 sources you will use in your paper: articles, book chapters, databases, and/or other scholarly materials.
-At least 5 of these readings must come from sources outside of assigned class readings.
+On a separate page, provide a list of 5-8 outside sources you will use in your paper: articles, book chapters, databases, and/or other materials.
 All of your sources should be scholarly in nature, and listed with full bibliographic reference information.
-Make sure to use the AAA Style guide for your bibliographic information (http://www.aaanet.org/publications/style\guide.pdf).
-For each source, you will need to include a brief (1-sentence) description of how the material will contribute to your paper.